Harsha Khandeparkar

-Harsha Khandeparkar (born 26 October 1992) is an Indian model and television actress.
-Harsha has appeared in several television shows and a Marathi movie.
-Harsha has been featured in several ad-films for popular brands, some of which include Axis Bank, Hypercity Print and PNG Jewellery.
+Harsha Khandeparkar (born 26 October 1992) is an Indian model and television actress, known for the portrayal of Keerti Goenka Singhania, the parallel lead in Yeh Rishta Kya Kehlata Hai.
+Harsha has appeared in several television shows and a Marathi movie.Harsha appeared as the main lead Aastha in Khwabon Ke Darmiyan which telecasted on Doordarshan National, bringing her more viewers.

-Personal life
+Personal life and education

-Born and brought up in Goa, Harsha has completed her schooling from St. Xavier's College, Mapusa, Goa and later shifted to Pune to complete her graduation in BSc.
-Zoology from Fergusson College.
+Born and brought up in Goa, Harsha has completed her schooling from St. Xavier's College, Mapusa, Goa and later shifted to Pune to complete her graduation in BSc. zoology from Fergusson College.

-Acting career in television
+Career

+Television

 Soon after her graduation, Harsha auditioned for then the upcoming show on 9X (TV channel) titled as "Neelanjana".
 She was selected and called for look test to Mumbai.
 Harsha bagged the titular role of the show, hence playing "Neelanjana" in the show.
 Later Harsha went on to play lead one of the lead character, Rajshree Goradia, opposite Manish Raisinghan in the show Hum Dono Hain Alag Alag aired on STAR One in the year 2009.
 Show also starred Yash Pandit and Dimple Jhangiani in lead roles.

 Not just restricting herself to positive lead roles, Harsha played the grey character of "Sanchi" in one of the Colors TV's longest running show Uttaran.
 Harsha had entered the show along with co-actor Sharad Kelkar, who played her brother in the show.
-Her role lasted for about the six months in show.
-Later Harsha took up character of Anuradha Dewan in popular show Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara under the banner of Rajshri Productions which aired on Star Plus.
+Later Harsha appeared as Anuradha Dewan in popular show Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara under the banner of Rajshri Productions which aired on Star Plus.

-Harsha acted as main lead Aastha in Khwabon Ke Darmiyan which is a hit-tele serial which telecasted on Doordarshan National for that role she won more TRPs and viewers.
+Harsha appeared as the main lead Aastha in Khwabon Ke Darmiyan which telecasted on Doordarshan National, bringing her more viewers.

-She has also featured in several episodic shows including CID (Indian TV series), Code Red (Indian TV series) and Love by Chance.
+She has also appeared in several episodic roles in shows including CID (Indian TV series), Code Red (Indian TV series) and Love by Chance.

-Since August 2020, she is portraying the role of Mrs. Keerti Naksh Singhania in Star Plus's Yeh Rishta Kya Kehlata Hai.
+In August 2020, she bagged the role of Keerti Goenka Singhania in Star Plus's longest-running cult soap Yeh Rishta Kya Kehlata Hai, replacing Mohena Kumari Singh.
+The role brought her widespread recognition and fame.
+She made an exit from the show owing to generation leap in October, 2021.